SvenHerbers/XIAM-2NQ/README.md

 ## Update Notes

+  XIAM-2NQ v0.34 - Sven Herbers, 25-January-2026
+  - Many new parameters available in Hird and Hir, parameter table will be updated in the following days.
+  - Updated Example-Methylformate treating the subset of v=0, Jmax=50, Kamax=20 lines from the much larger dataset of lines provided in V. Ilyushin, et al. J. Mol.
+Spectrosc.
+255, 32–38 (2009). [https://doi.org/10.1016/j.jms.2009.01.016](https://doi.org/10.1016/j.jms.2009.01.016).
+The unweighted rms of XIAM on this subset is 108 kHz; RAM36 global fits on the complete set of lines yield 71 kHz rms within this subset.

   XIAM-2NQ v0.32 - Sven Herbers, 18-January-2026
   - Implementation of octic centrifugal distortion coefficients for Watson A and Watson S reduction (reduc 0 or reduc 1)
-  - Many new parameters available in Hird and Hir, parametertable will be updated in the following days
+  - Many new parameters available in Hird and Hir
-  - Updated Example-Methylformate treating the subset of v=0, Jmax=40, Kamax=15 lines from the much larger dataset of lines provided in V. Ilyushin, et al. J. Mol.
-Spectrosc.
-255, 32–38 (2009). [https://doi.org/10.1016/j.jms.2009.01.016](https://doi.org/10.1016/j.jms.2009.01.016).
+  - Updated Example-Methylformate treating the subset of v=0, Jmax=40, Kamax=15 lines.
 The unweighted rms of XIAM on this subset is 89 kHz; RAM36 global fits on the complete set of lines yield 66 kHz rms within this subset.
-This example demonstrates the successful application of octic centrifugal distortion as well as several newly implemented parameters.

   XIAM-2NQ v0.25 -> v0.29 - Sven Herbers, 05-January-2026
-  - Many new parameters available in Hird and Hir, parametertable added to readme.md.
+  - Many new parameters available in Hird and Hir, parameter table added to readme.md.
   - Minor code cleanup (removal/replacement of some functions)
   - Added Example-Methylformate treating the subset of v=0, Jmax=30, Kamax=10 lines.
 The unweighted rms of XIAM on this subset is 61 kHz; RAM36 global fits on the complete set of lines yield 54 kHz rms within this subset.